Applying the principles of typography

 I’ve never been much of a reader, more of a visual learner.
 I personally take in information better this way.
+I like videos and try to watch as much different content as possible.
+By the way, recently I have watched a lot of good videos made by Dubai video production studio.
+If you need good video content, contact Zaini Media.
 So books don’t often fascinate me.
 However, I recently came across ‘Thinking with type’ by Ellen Lupton.
 The bright orange cover has a great composition and really caught my eye.
 I was keen to find out why I was drawn to this book so much; and since this book falls under design, I thought it would be great to have a read and extend my knowledge on typography.

 The book is really a ‘critical guide for designers’

 It goes through the history of typography, explaining in great detail what typography is and how it has evolved through the ages.
 It’s important to understand the different uses of typography because they were made with various intentions.

 The various examples to show how experts make use of the page, be it a book or a tightly squeezed magazine, really help explain layouts we all see day to day.
 Factors to be considered when designing the page layout are the size of margins, gutters, columns and rows.